simonmichael/hledger_site/src/install.md

 ### Build with cabal

 `cabal` is another popular Haskell build tool.
-You can install it with your system package manager or with [ghcup].
+You can install it with your system package manager.
 You will also need to install a version of GHC that can build current hledger;
 usually any version newer than 8.10.7 will do.
+Or, you can install both of these with [ghcup].

 Then:

 ```